denovo/Antenna-faq/docs/devices.md

 - Rename the .obb file to match the filename format below:
 - Go to edit app in ES, copy the android package name eg (main.com.antenna.beatles),
 - Copy the build number of the app `eg 112657` this will be at the end of the page url when you are on the ES build history page for the build version you want to install.
 - Combine the two, so the filename of the .obb file reads something like :  ```main.112662.com.antenna.beatles.obb```
+- Commercial Build Installs : ```main.113274.com.antenna.beatles.obb```
+- Adhoc Installs: ```main.113274.com.eachscape.app29310.obb``` (**113274**: build number  **29310**: app number)
 - Make sure that the file extension has definitely changed from .zip to .obb.
 - Mount your device and go to the folder Android/obb
 - Create a new folder inside obb/ using the name of the android package name without the "main."
-For example: ```com.antenna.beatles```
+For example: ```com.antenna.beatles``` for commercial builds.
+For Adhoc use ```com.eachscape.app29310``` as the folder name where 29310 is the app number
-- Copy the .obb file  (eg main.48946.com.bm.pompeii.obb) into this folder, in this case it would be ```Android/obb/com.antenna.beatles/main.112662.com.antenna.beatles.obb```
+- Copy the .obb file  (eg main.48946.com.bm.pompeii.obb) into this folder, in this case it would be ```Android/obb/com.antenna.beatles/main.112662.com.antenna.beatles.obb``` to install the commercial build.
-- Unmount and launch the app.
+- Unmount and launch the app....
+Phew, easy like peas and rice!

-*IMPORTANT* Make sure that when you rename the expansion file you are overwriting the .zip file extension.
+**IMPORTANT** Make sure that when you rename the expansion file you are overwriting the .zip file extension.
 This is the cause in 90% of installation failures.

 Remove the tick hide known type file extensions in foplder options on Windows systems so you can rename the .zip